andiemmadavieswilcox/andiemmadavieswilcox/README.md

     <img src="https://raw.githubusercontent.com/andidavies92/andidavies92/master/wave.gif" alt="Animated Hand Waving" height="20px">
 </h1>

 How’s it going?
-Hope you’re having a great day 😊 My name’s Andi, I’m a full-stack engineer (starting to specialise in the frontend) from [Chepstow](https://en.wikipedia.com/wiki/Chepstow) in [South Wales](https://en.wikipedia.com/wiki/South_Wales), now living in [Bristol](https://en.wikipedia.com/wiki/Bristol) (in the UK).
+Hope you’re having a great day 😊 My name’s Andi, I’m a senior full-stack engineer, specialising in the frontend, from [Chepstow](https://en.wikipedia.com/wiki/Chepstow) in [South Wales](https://en.wikipedia.com/wiki/South_Wales).
 My biggest passion in coding is creating the best [user experience](https://en.wikipedia.com/wiki/User_experience) possible – which is why I tend to lean towards the frontend – and am always working on random [personal projects](#current-active-projects-) outside of my day job.
 I’d like to start contributing more to the open source community too, aside from my own projects, as my biggest bragging right to date is a [PR](https://www.github.com/facebook/react/pull/11599) accepted to the main [React](https://www.github.com/facebook/react) repo… It’s only a config change, but I’m still counting it, damnit! 😂

 ## Current active projects 👩‍💻